Ken Moroney

-Kenneth Edward Moroney, AO, APM (born 15 September 1945) is a former police officer who served as the Commissioner of the New South Wales Police Force from 2002 until 2007.
+Kenneth Edward Moroney, AO, APM (born 15 September 1945) is an Australian former police officer who served as the Commissioner of the New South Wales Police Force from 2002 until 2007.

 Personal life

 Born in the inner-Sydney suburb of Glebe, New South Wales, Moroney moved with his family to the south-western suburb of Villawood as a child in the 1950s.
 He completed his schooling at De La Salle, Bankstown.
-He has undergraduate and post-graduate university qualifications.

 Moroney married his wife Bev on 1 June 1968.
 She died on 24 May 2015 after a long illness.
 Two of their three sons followed Moroney into the police force.
 One is a senior sergeant at Green Valley, New South Wales in Sydney and another is a detective senior constable at the Counter-Terrorism Co-ordination Command.

 Career

 Moroney joined the New South Wales Police Force in 1965 as a probationary constable with the No 22 Division in Liverpool, New South Wales.
-In 1973 he undertook a variety of general duty command roles in regional stations at Lismore, Coraki and West Wyalong, before being promoted to senior constable in 1974 and then sergeant in 1981.
+In 1973, he undertook a variety of general duty command roles in regional stations at Lismore, Coraki and West Wyalong, before being promoted to senior constable in 1974 and then sergeant in 1981.

-In 1987 Moroney was promoted to superintendent and was the director of recruitment and constable development at the New South Wales Police Academy in Goulburn.
+In 1987, Moroney was promoted to superintendent and was the director of recruitment and constable development at the New South Wales Police Academy in Goulburn.
 In 1990 he was appointed chief-of-staff to Police Commissioner John Avery and then Tony Lauer.
 In 1997 he was given the job of City East region commander.
 Five years later he was appointed a senior deputy commissioner.
 He replaced Peter Ryan as Police Commissioner in 2002, having been selected for the position by the New South Wales Premier, Bob Carr.

 As Police Commissioner, Moroney worked under four police ministers: Michael Costa (2001–2003), John Watkins (2003–2005), Carl Scully (2005–2006) and David Campbell (2007–2008).